Where to Find Vision Screening

 Your child should receive vision screening during the routine well-child visit at a primary healthcare provider’s office.
 If your child is complaining about his/her eyes or if you think he/she might have a vision problem, ask your doctor to conduct a vision screening at your next visit.
 Vision screenings in healthcare offices are usually provided by a medical assistant or nurse.

 Many children receive vision screening at school, especially between kindergarten and third grade.
-However, since schools are not required to offer vision screenings, it is possible your child will not receive a vision screening at school.
+All Arizona public schools are now required to provide vision screening to enrolled children.
 Ask if your child’s school provides vision screening to be sure.
 Vision screenings in schools are usually administered by a school nurse, health assistant or trained volunteer.